 Underpricing your products may diminish their perceived value, which can affect sales.
 This approach can also reflect poorly on your brand, making it harder to scale up the business later on.

 Overpricing isn't better, either.
-If you go this route, potential customers may lose interest in your offering.
+If you go this route, potential customers may lose interest in your offering and your customer satisfaction index might reduce drastically.

 Given these aspects, it's crucial to research the market, your target audience, and other vendors in your niche before choosing a pricing strategy.